What is the Homeowner Assistance Fund?

 How is the program funded?

 The program is funded through the American Rescue Plan Act (H.R.
 1319) which provides $9.961 billion in federal relief for vulnerable homeowners.
-Louisiana will receive an allocated $146.7 million in funding to provide up to $25,000 per eligible homeowner.
+Louisiana was allocated $146.7 million in funding to provide up to $50,000 per eligible homeowner.

 How will the program funds be distributed?